JayanathP/aps-tutorial-postman/DA4ACAD/instructions/task-5.md

     ![Successful upload of input file](../images/task5-upload.png "Uploading input file")

-## Complete the upload
+## Complete the Upload

 To make the uploaded file available for download, you must specifically instruct OSS that the upload process has been completed.

 1. On the Postman sidebar, click **Task 5 - Prepare Cloud Storage > POST Complete the upload**.
 The request loads.